-Many of the computer systems and network equipment operated by the Division of Information Technology (DoIT) maintain logs that provide information about the use of those systems.
+- Many of the computer systems and network equipment operated by DoIT maintain logs that provide information about the use of those systems.
 These logs are kept for varying lengths of time*.
 The logs generally contain identification and summary information (source and destination IP numbers, Web URLs, email addresses, telephone numbers, traffic or use amounts, service type, time stamps, etc.) about use rather than the contents of files or communications.

-Requests for usage log information will be released to other parties by the Office of Cybersecurity only if the request meets the requirements of an existing state statute, federal law, or University of Wisconsin policy (see examples below), as interpreted by UW–Madison Legal Services.
-Any questions arising from the application of these statutes and policies by the Office of Cybersecurity will be directed to UW-Madison Legal Services.
+- Requests for usage log information will be released to other parties by the Office of Cybersecurity only if the request meets the requirements of an existing state statute, federal law, or University of Wisconsin policy (see examples below), as interpreted by the UW–Madison Office of Legal Affairs.
+Any questions arising from the application of these statutes and policies by the Office of Cybersecurity will be directed to the Office of Legal Affairs.

 - Family Educational Right to Privacy Act (FERPA)

 - Access to Faculty and Staff Electronic Files Policy